Question (character): O'Neil series

 For the majority of the series, Vic Sage is covertly assisting the good-hearted Myra Fermin to win the seat of Hub City Mayor.
 His interest in Myra extends beyond admiration, as the two shared a relationship before his near-death experience with Lady Shiva and his training under Richard Dragon.
 Upon his return, he discovers she has married the corrupt drunkard and mayor of Hub City, Wesley Fermin.
 Despite Myra's losing the election by one vote, she becomes mayor when her competition is found dead as a result of what is called "the worst tornado in history".
 At her victory speech, her husband Wesley shoots her for supporting what he believes to be Communist beliefs, putting her into a coma and sending Hub City further into chaos with no government and no police force.
 Sage dons the guise of the Question, acting as the city's only form of justice for a short while before the mayor wakes from her coma.
 Gang warfare in the weeks following the election leads Sage to Lady Shiva, first as a combatant, and then enlisting her help as an ally of sorts to get in a position to talk to the gang leaders.
 As Myra adjusts into her role as mayor of Hub City, she and Sage begin to rekindle their relationship, though Myra tells Sage she will not act on her feelings until she leaves office.
-Despite their long-term friendship, she never connects that Sage and "the man without a face" are one and the same until the very end of his time at Hub City.
+Despite their long-term friendship, she never connects that Sage and "the man without a face" are one and the same until the end of his time at Hub City.

-O’Neil's Question is very conflicted on how far to go in enforcing justice, often feeling tempted to kill.
+O'Neil's Question is conflicted on how far to go in enforcing justice, often feeling tempted to kill.
 He resists this temptation during his time in Hub City, realizing that part of his desire to go so far is just to see what it feels like to take a life.
 His relationship with his mentor, Aristotle Rodor, is one of many things that keep him from going over the edge and back towards the darkness he had shown in his youth on the streets of Hub City.